 What is the assessment report

 The assessment report is our written assessment.
 It is a clear and well-reasoned articulation of the understanding we have been building about harm and risk of harm, safety, protection and any offending behaviour of tamariki and rangatahi in the context of whakapapa with oranga as the frame.
-The report sets out and explains our social work position and a well-reasoned pathway for what should happen next.
-The assessment report is used to support immediate and long-term planning.
+It also sets out the summary for caregiver and adoptive applicants.

 In the report, we outline the models, tools and resources we have used to deepen our understanding and support our analysis as well as summarising the understanding that we have built through our casework activity.